FDataLab/BlockchainBridgeAnalysis/README.md

-# Hedge Funds on a Swamp
-## Analyzing Patterns, Vulnerabilities, and Defense Measures in Blockchain Bridges
+# Hedge Funds on a Swamp: Analyzing Patterns, Vulnerabilities, and Defense Measures in Blockchain Bridges

-This repository contains all code, data, and artifacts supporting our paper:
+This repository contains all code, data, and artifacts supporting our paper.

-**Hedge Funds on a Swamp: Analyzing Patterns, Vulnerabilities, and Defense Measures in Blockchain Bridges [Experiment, Analysis & Benchmark]**
 **Authors:** Poupak Azad (University of Manitoba), Jiahua Xu (University College London), Feng Yebo (Nanyang Technological University), Cüneyt Gürcan Akçora (University of Central Florida)

 ---

 ## Overview

-Blockchain bridges have become vital for cross-chain interoperability, but they remain the single largest source of financial loss in Web3.
-This repository provides the code, datasets, and reproducibility instructions for our multi-layered study:
+Blockchain bridges are critical for moving assets across blockchains, but they have also caused the largest single losses in Web3, often due to repeating the same security mistakes.
+This repository contains the full code, data, figures, and instructions for reproducing our study, which combines a formal bridge model, static smart contract analysis, and transaction graph evidence to show how and why these failures persist.

-- Formalization of bridge models and security priors.
-- Static analysis of 13 bridge smart contracts.
-- Transaction network analysis covering 43 real-world exploits.
-- A unified vulnerability taxonomy and threat model.
-- Design guidelines and benchmarks for future bridge security.
+Our findings show that even widely used bridges often skip basic safeguards, such as reentrancy protection, apply inconsistent access controls, and rely on small, trusted validator sets or multisignatures that can get compromised.
+This makes it possible for attackers to forge proofs, bypass verification logic, and drain locked funds.
+The transaction-level analysis of 43 real exploits shows consistent attacker behavior: funding fresh wallets from mixers for gas fees, probing contracts with small transactions, and rapidly laundering stolen assets through multiple chains and services.

+In contrast, we observe that bridges designed around stronger trustless guarantees, such as light-client proofs or rollup-native fraud proofs, have so far avoided catastrophic failures.
+This suggests that rigorous formal guarantees and minimizing off-chain trust assumptions are effective paths to greater security.
+By combining static and dynamic perspectives, this work provides a concrete baseline for comparing bridge implementations, identifying recurring weak points, and guiding the design of safer cross-chain systems.

 ---